gdsec-test/tsa-gophish-framework/docs/SCEPTRE.md

 ### AWS Certificate Manager (ACM) Setup

-1. Use [Cloud UI](https://cloud.int.godaddy.com/security/certs) to request a certificate for the FQDN to be used, such as `admin.phish.int.dev-gdcorp.tools`.
+1. Use [Cloud UI](https://cloud.int.godaddy.com/security/certs) to request a certificate for the FQDN to be used by the **admin** interface, such as `admin.phish.int.dev-gdcorp.tools`.

+1. Use [Cloud UI](https://cloud.int.godaddy.com/security/certs) to request a certificate for the FQDN to be used by the **status** interface, such as `phish.int.dev-gdcorp.tools`.

-1. Download the certificate, private key, and certificate chain from Cloud UI to your local workstation.
+1. For each certificate requested above, download the certificate, private key, and certificate chain from Cloud UI to your local workstation.

 1. Run the following using the deployment role, such as `GD-AWS-USA-CTO-Phish-Dev-Private-Deploy`: